Accessibility Options: Skip to Content Skip to Search Skip to Footer Institutional Accessibility Open Alternative Formats for this page

 Prerequisites: ESC1001 (co-requisite)

-Course Description: This course will have experiments and exercises that will be investigating the hydrosphere, lithosphere, and atmosphere of Earth.
+Course Description: This course will have experiments and exercises that will investigate the hydrosphere, lithosphere, and atmosphere of Earth.
 The Earth will also be mapped and investigated as an object in space.
 At least three of the following five units will be covered:(1) Introduction to Laboratory Study*, (2) The Solid Earth*, (3) Earth's Waters, (4) Earth's atmospheres, and (5) Mapping.

-Session 2: May - June 2025
+Session 2: May - June

 Friday Evening: 6:30 p.m. - 9:15 p.m.